tryin2bdeveloper/Devops_Group5/usecases/usecase-5.md

 ### MAIN SUCCESS SCENARIO
 The analyst requests population data.
 A list is compiled showing the population distribution (urban and rural) for the top countries in each continent.
-The data is sorted by population size, with Asia’s leading country highlighted.
+The system is sorted for data by population with Asia’s leading country highlighted.
 A detailed at organized report is produced and presented for review.

 ### EXTENSIONS